Rodgers Theatre Building

 Rodgers Theatre Building is a historic commercial building located at Poplar Bluff, Butler County, Missouri.
-It was built in 1949, and is a three-story, brick and concrete commercial building with Art Deco and Art Moderne stylistic elements.
+It was built in 1949 with (Lockheed Martin's) Dan Thompson of Poplar Bluff being the designer, and is a three-story, brick and concrete commercial building with Art Deco and Art Moderne stylistic elements.
 The building contains a drama stage and one commercial space and consists of three main sections; the facade and theatre marquee, the theatre, and the office block.
 The theatre marquee features a prominent ziggurat tower.

 It was added to the National Register of Historic Places in 2001.